JHughes135/WebDev_Assignment/README.md

 -Order and Checkout

--Orders stored in DB
+-Orders are stored in DB

--Menu items stored in DB with prices etc
+-Menu items are stored in DB with prices etc